waqas-24/AWS-SAA-C02/EC2-Basics/Notes.md

 ## Instance Store Volumes - Architecture

-- Instance Store volume provide Block Storage - this means raw volume that can be attched to an instance which will then be formatted using the OS of the instance to be usable
+- Instance Store volume provide Block Storage - this means raw volume that can be attached to an instance which will then be formatted using the OS of the instance to be usable
 - They are just like EBS volume but local instead of over the network volumes discussed above
 - They are physically attached to one EC2 host
 - Each EC2 host has its own Instance Store volume and these volumes are isolated to that particular EC2 host